ABRG-Models/morphologica/README.build.linux.md

 ## *Required*: Install dependencies

 morphologica code depends on OpenGL, Freetype and glfw3.
-Armadillo and HDF5 are optional dependencies if you use the Bezier curve classes (Armadillo) or the HdfData wrapper class (HDF5).
+Armadillo and HDF5 are optional dependencies if you use the BezCurve or HexGrid [which uses BezCurve] classes (Armadillo) or the HdfData wrapper class (HDF5).

 ### Package-managed dependencies for Ubuntu/Debian